What to Do if You Were Hit by an Uber or Lyft Driver

 How do I proceed after an accident with an Uber or Lyft driver?

 Your attorney may also ask for photographs or video evidence taken at the scene of the car crash.
 If there were bystanders at the scene or passenger(s) in your car, it is helpful to have their contact information on hand as well.
-One thing is certain, with an Uber and Lyft accident lawyer in Newport Beach by your side, your chances of a generous settlement by their insurance carrier is far more likely to occur.
+One thing is certain, with someone experienced like Accident Lawyers Firm by your side, your chances of a generous settlement by their insurance carrier is far more likely to occur.